soos-io/soos-azure-devops-task/README.md

 SOOS can be configured to return a "failing" (non-zero) exit code when certain issue types at specific severities are identified.
 The issue types and severities can be configured in the SOOS app on the configure page, see https://kb.soos.io/scan-and-build-configurations

-By default the SOOS Azure DevOps tasks will report failures for issues/severities that fall outside of the allowable thresholds as a failure however subsequent steps in the pipeline will continue to run.
+By default the SOOS Azure DevOps tasks will report failures for issues/severities that fall outside of the allowable thresholds as a failure, however subsequent steps in the pipeline will continue to run.
 To configure the pipeline to fail and to skip running any subsequent steps set the `onFailure` parameter to `'FAIL_THE_BUILD'` and `continueOnError` to `false`

 Example:
 ```